kevinpt/opbasm/doc/rst/language.rst

     jump loop
   done:

-You ordinarily wouldn't implement tables by manually writing each load&return instruction.
-The assembler has built in support for generating sequences of load&return instructions when the literal operand is the name of a defined string or table
+You ordinarily wouldn't implement tables by manually writing each ``load&return`` instruction.
+The assembler has built in support for generating sequences of ``load&return`` instructions when the literal operand is the name of a defined string or table.

 .. code-block:: picoblaze